-1.Local Whittle Memory Parameter Estimation of Long Memory Process in the Presence of Low Frequency Contaminations (Job Market Paper) (Jie Hou and Pierre Perron) Revise and Resubmit at the Journal of Econometrics download
+1. “Local Whittle Memory Parameter Estimation of Long Memory Process in the Presence of Low Frequency Contaminations,” (Job Market Paper) (Jie Hou and Pierre Perron), Journal of Econometrics 182 (2014) 309–328 Download

 Work in Progress

 1.“Using Interactive Effects Factor Analysis to Improve the Berry, Levinsohn and Pakes (1995) model used in industrial organization”